SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 `Free, up to 2,000 Subscribers`

-MailChimp may be one of the more popular apps out there for marketers.The best part— use Mailchimp for free if your list isn't too big.
+MailChimp may be one of the more popular apps out there for marketers.
 I use Mailchimp all the time.

 ### How to use Mailchimp in the workplace

-* create `groups` and `segments` in Mailchimp so your customers get what they need and only what they need
+* Create `Groups` and `Segments` in Mailchimp so your customers get what they need and only what they need
-* quickly design your own email templates, so you aren't repeating yourself
+* Quickly design your own email templates, so you aren't repeating yourself
-* automate when people get emails, like when they sign-up, have a birthday, or leave your list.
+* automate when people get emails, like when they sign-up, have a birthday, or leave Your list.
 (Awesome.)
-* design pop-ups and other ways of capturing emails from your website or social media accounts.
+* Design pop-ups and other ways of capturing emails from your website or social media accounts.
-* add tags to subscribers automatically after they've finished a drip campaign.
+* Add tags to subscribers automatically after they've finished a drip campaign.

 ### What's new in MailChimp 2018?